javxks1/DataEngineering/README.md

 •	Remember your server’s name (yourlocalhost\\SQLEXPRESS) and credentials.

 5. Update Connection String in Script
-In etl_script.py, make sure your connection string (conn_str) is inputted correctly for a connection with your local database, example:
+In etl_script.py, make sure to edit your connection string (conn_str) for a connection with your local database, example:
 When using Windows Authentication: conn_str = (
     "Driver={ODBC Driver 17 for SQL Server};"